Terms and conditions of all therapy provision

 - You understand that you must not attend for a session under the influence of drugs or alcohol other than properly used prescription medication.
 If this occurs treatment will be refused but you will be liable for the session fee.
 If you attend in an aggressive state, then appropriate self defence and health and safety applications will apply, and the fee will apply.
 Referral issues will then also apply.

 - The therapy relationship begins and ends at the therapy room.
 Basic queries are welcome by email or SMS but other questions should be presented during therapy sessions.
 Sessions follow a 55 minutes to the hour allocation although double sessions can be arranged.
 If seen in public minimal response will be shown in respect of confidentiality unless otherwise agreed.
+We do not engage in discussions by phone prior to therapy assessment since any opinions offered would be speculative, and since this is not contracted time.

 - Client information taken may be used in therapist’s supervisory sessions or for research or training purposes, but only if this data is anonymous and all identifying information is redacted.
 Client identity will be protected at all times in these scenarios.
 This includes audio and video recordings & photos, with client permission for advanced training.
 Audio recordings as well as notes may be used for ongoing service improvement.
 Such recordings are focused on the work and the practitioner, not the client.
 In the event of a complaint, all client data will be shared with legal counsel, supervisor and professional bodies involved.